The general guideline for authors

 Kata kunci: Panduan abstrak, Pemahaman konsep, Matematika (Italic, 3-5 kata)

-Abstract: Abstract should describe clearly the content of the article.
-It includes the aims of research, methods, findings, and conclusion or implication of the research.
-It is also suggested to highlight the research problem in one sentence if it does not exceed the allowed words.
-Please note that findings are not the same as the conclusion or implication.
-An abstract is written in a normal font for 150-250 words long.
-If it is more than 250 words, the editor will ask the authors to have a revision.
-On the other case, the editor has the right to revise the abstract in order to meet the standard.
+Abstract: Abstract describes clearly the content of the article.
+It includes the aims of research, methods, and the findings.
+It is also suggested to highlight the research problem in the first paragraphs, conclusion, and implication of the research.
+Abstract is written in normal font and not more than 250 words.
 The font used for abstract is Times New Roman 11 pts with 1 spacing.
-The abstract must be in Bahasa and English.
+Abstract must be in Bahasa and English.
 If it is in Bahasa, the terms or words in English or other foreign languages should be italic.

 Keywords: Abstract guideline, Conceptual understanding, Mathematics (Italic, 3-5 words)